ibexa/documentation-developer/docs/guide/content_rendering/render_content/render_content.md

 ---
-description: Customize rendering of Content items on the site frontend by using templates with proper content view configuration.
+description: Customize rendering of Content items on the site front end by using templates with proper content view configuration.
 ---

 # Render content